Disclaimer: Characters and Premise are borrowed from the shows "Star Trek: Voyager" and "Highlander"

 Tom looked at the expressions on the faces surrounding him then sighed in defeat, "Sickbay it is."

-"Excellent choice Lieutenant," Captain Janeway said, taking his elbow in a proprietary grip.
+"Excellent choice Lieutenant," Captain Janeway said as she took his elbow in a proprietary grip.
 Tom found himself grinning as he realized she intended to personally escort him to Sickbay.
 Harry also seemed very reluctant to release him and B'elanna was glaring at him as if she believed he'd died just to frighten her.

 The rest of the crew present at the funeral still looked like they were in a state of shock.